 The PFL works as packet filter with a set of filter rules.
-Only configured TCP connection requests from the cross network are allowed, but there is no restriction for TCP packets from the internal network.
-In order to allow UDP (and other protocols), extra rules have to be added to the filter rules by administrators.
+Only configured TCP connection requests from the cross network are allowed, but there is no default restriction for packets from the internal network.
+In order to allow connections into the internal network, extra rules have to be added by administrators.

 The PFL is a minimalistic system.
-It boots from a removable read-only medium (floppy or USB stick with mechanical write protection) and has no other permanent memory.
+It boots from a removable USB stick and has no other permanent memory.
 The medium is configured and created at the ALG.
 Physical access is needed to write the medium at the ALG, transfer it from the ALG to the PFL, and reboot the PFL with the new configuration.